 Like most of the country I’ve watched the news over the weekend with a strange horror.
 It’s so hard seeing years of work being undone and a new world order unfold, one that seems at odds with all received principles of morality and humanity.
 But now the immediate despair, anger and incredulity has dissipated it’s time to get practical.
 To actually do something to counter the hatred that has taken hold and get involved in making a difference.
 No matter who you are, where you are, there is something you can do.
 Here are my suggestions.

 1. Get involved.
 You don’t like what Trump is saying and doing?
 Don’t just talk about how mad/crazy/awful it is.
-This may sound obvious but the resistance isn’t going to happen via Facebook (though it is a powerful platform).
+This may sound obvious but the resistance isn’t going to happen just via social media (though it can be a powerful platform).
 Write to your MP.
 Join a march.
 Go to Downing Street tonight.
 Sign a petition.
 Spend some time thinking about what you want your voice to be and how you’d like to be judged by the history students of the future.

 2. Live with intention.
 Make sure you’re not guilty of the discrimination Trump and his supporters are being accused of.
-Time and time again in my daily life I see people ignored/diminished/ridiculed for their views or life choices.
-It’s not always as obvious has someone being marginalised because of their race/sexual orientation but may be to do with class or not falling into line with a majority view on how things are done in your neighbourhood.
+Time and time again in our everyday lives, people are ignored/diminished/ridiculed for their views or life choices.
+It’s not always as obvious has someone being marginalised because of their race/sexual orientation (though we should always call that out, especially those of us who aren't marginalised in those ways) but may also be to do with class or not falling into line with a majority view on how things are done in your neighbourhood.
 It’s not OK and we need to recognise it in ourselves and stand up to it when we see it in others.
 If people want to label you ranty/bolshy/opinionated for speaking out so be it.
 If you don’t know what to say, this is a good starting point (it’s on race but can be applied to many other forms of bigotry).

 3. Try and find people who don’t share your views.
 They are all out there and its important to occasionally remove yourself from the echo chamber of your social media/immediate circle.
 I’ve been surprised at the erudition and articulation of some Trump supporters.
 But why?
 Because liberal/social narrative has branded them all evil/stupid racists?
 Because I’m guilty of the same judgment and fear that they are?
 Ditto Brexit.